AguHDS/Backups/README.md

 - you must have installed mysql service on your computer, you can also use MySQLWorkbrench
 - in case you want to create your own database, you can read the "backend/db/db_code_info.txt" file, there you have the code to create the tables

+Open visual studio terminal, step on frontend and backend folder and run:
-- use npm start to run the backend and npm run dev to run the frontend
+- for dev: npm run dev
+- for build dist: npm run build
+- for production: npm start

+Important Notes:
+- Vite changes its port when it's running on production or development, make sure to change the frontend port in the .env files and in the package.json of the frontend since it's using wait-on http://localhost:Your-port
-note: tailwind may break in development sometimes, if that happen and the styles break just rerun the frontend again
+- Tailwind may break in development sometimes, if that happen and the styles break just rerun the frontend again